aaprasetyo289/quiz-app/README.md

 A web-based quiz application built with Streamlit to help students study for university/school subjects.
 It app allows users to take customizable quizzes, save their progress, and review their answers.

 This is a personal project of mine originally created to help friends study for midterms.

-The app is hosted on Streamlit at https://quiz-app289.streamlit.app/.
+The app is hosted on Streamlit [which you can access here](https://quiz-app289.streamlit.app/).

 ## Usage

 1. Select a Subject: Choose between the available subjects to start.

 2. Configure Quiz: Set the number of questions and randomization preference.
 You can also view the source questions on GitHub from this screen.